stacksjs/bun-query-builder/README.md

 - **1.02x faster** than Kysely in AGGREGATE queries

 💪 **Competitive in Batch Operations:**

 - **4.83x faster** than Prisma in DELETE MANY
 - **1.45x faster** than Kysely in DELETE MANY
-- Within 14% of Kysely on INSERT MANY (highly optimized)
+- Within 14% of Kysely on INSERT MANY

 ### Perfect Category